 Schools are provided resources through the Resource Allocation Method (RAM) to meet student learning outcomes.
 The RAM is designed to allocate resources equitably while providing choice in the assignment and deployment of those resources to meet the unique needs of students within schools.
-The translation of identified fiscal resources into human resources requires a thoughtful, balanced approach that address the needs of students and has respectful consideration of staff, as resource decisions contribute to positive attraction and retention.
 The RAM, which first was introduced for the 2003-04 school year, takes advantage of the flexibility offered within Alberta Education's Funding Framework.